Summer Institute in Urban Studies

 • publishing in journals;

-• the challenges and opportunities of working at the academic/non-academic interface; and
+• the challenges and opportunities of working at the academic/non-academic interface;

 • the shifting boundaries of the field of “urban studies.